airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 This page contains the setup guide and reference information for the Google Analytics 4 source connector.

-The Google Analytics 4 (GA4) connector represents the latest version of Google Analytics, introduced in 2020.
+Google Analytics 4 (GA4) is the latest version of Google Analytics, introduced in 2020.
 It offers a new data model that emphasizes events and user properties, rather than pageviews and sessions.
 This updated model allows for more flexibility and customization in reporting, and provides more accurate measurement of user behavior across various devices and platforms.

 :::note
 The [Google Analytics Universal Analytics (UA) connector](https://docs.airbyte.com/integrations/sources/google-analytics-v4) utilizes the older version of Google Analytics, which was the standard for tracking website and app user behavior before the introduction of GA4.
 Please note that the UA connector is being deprecated in favor of this one.
 As of July 1, 2023, standard Universal Analytics properties no longer process hits.
 For further reading on the transition from UA to GA4, refer to [Google's official support page](https://support.google.com/analytics/answer/11583528).